The digital transformation is breaking the news.

-Traditionally, news stories have lived in either newspapers or on television.
+Traditionally, news have resided in either newspapers or on television.

-However, the news media landscape of tomorrow will have little to do with newspapers and broadcast networks.
+However, the news media landscape of tomorrow will have little to do with newspapers or broadcast networks.
 These types of news organisations are quickly turning into dusty relics of our collective non-digital past.

 The problem is that one cannot just take any of these two types of organisations and simply migrate them into a digital environment.
 It’s just not that easy.
 No matter the chosen route, the news of tomorrow must evolve into formats that are already dictated by the new media logic.